 8.3 Attendance at conferences during PDP is paid for by the Cost Centre.
 Cost Centre processes for financial support and leave for conference attendance continue to apply.

 9.1 Financial Assistance is paid from a central PDP fund, which is allocated as part of the University’s annual budget process.

-9.3 A Cost of Living supplement of up to $1200 per month can be paid to cover significant differences between the participant’s personal costs while on PDP compared with those incurred when not on PDP.
+9.3 A Cost of Living Supplement is paid through USC payroll prior to commencement of the PDP to cover significant differences between the participant’s personal costs while on PDP compared with those incurred when not on PDP.